Amourspirit/python_ooo_dev_tools/docs/odev/part3/chapter14.rst

     Chapter 14.3, Write documentation for Gallery Module

 Currently there is a `bug <https://bugs.documentfoundation.org/show_bug.cgi?id=151932>`_ that has the Gallery Module not work correctly.
-So for the time being this documentmentation is held back on Gallery Module.
+So for the time being this documentation is held back on Gallery Module.

 .. |animate_bike| replace:: Animate Bike
 .. _animate_bike: https://github.com/Amourspirit/python-ooouno-ex/tree/main/ex/auto/draw/odev_animate_bike